valadaptive/Fira-Variable/README.md

 # Fira (but variable)

 This is a variable version of [Fira](https://github.com/mozilla/Fira) assembled from the original sources.
-Unlike [Firava](https://github.com/hellogreg/firava), it has both weight and width axes.
+Unlike [Firava](https://github.com/hellogreg/firava), it has both weight and width axes, and has full Cyrillic and Greek coverage.

-It supports only the characters that both Fira and Fira Condensed cover, which means Latin only.

 To build the font, install [fontmake](https://github.com/googlefonts/fontmake) and then run `build.sh`.
 The output will be in `variable_ttf` and `variable_otf`.